Quarter-symmetric non-metric connection: Quarter-symmetric non-metric connection

 \section{Quarter-symmetric non-metric connection}

-If linear connection $\overset{1}{\nabla}$ preserves generalized Riemannian metric $G$ then it is called the \textit{generalized metric} (briefly, $G$-\textit{metric}) connection \cite{zlma2022}.
-In paper \cite{ivanov2016}, the authors proved that connection $\overset{1}{\nabla}$ preserves the generalized metric $G$ if and only if it preserves both its symmetric part $g$ and its skew-symmetric part $F$, i.e.
+In paper \cite{ivanov2016}, the authors proved that connection $\overset{1}{\nabla}$ preserves the basic $G$ if and only if it preserves both its symmetric part $g$ and its skew-symmetric part $F$, i.e.

-If connection $\overset{1}{\nabla}$ preserves symmetric metric $g$, $\overset{1}{\nabla}g=0$, then it is called the \textit{metric} connection; otherwise, it is \textit{non-metric}.
+If connection $\overset{1}{\nabla}$ preserves symmetric metric $g$, i.e. $\overset{1}{\nabla}g=0$, then it is called the \textit{metric} connection; otherwise, it is \textit{non-metric}.
+According to the previous equation, if linear connection $\overset{1}{\nabla}$ preserves the basic tensor $G$ then it is called the \textit{metric $A$-connection}.
 This paper aims to research the quarter-symmetric non-metric connection on a generalized Riemannian manifold.
-Recently, many papers studied quarter-symmetric non-metric connection on various manifolds (for example, see \cite{dizhao2021,dizhao2022, sriv2011,jin2017,dubey2010,pal2019}).
+Recently, many papers studied quarter-symmetric connections on various manifolds (for example, see \cite{dizhao2022,pal2019, chaubeyde2019,dezhao2020,dede2011,khan2020,khan2023,han2013,tang2018,tang2019,hui2018}).
+Paper \cite{tang2023} deals with the application of quarter-symmetric connection to probability theory, i.e. to the financial market.

 In the following theorem, we will prove the existence of the connection (\ref{eq:Q-Sconnection1}) with coefficients $a=-b=\frac{1}{2}$, i.e. we will show that equation (\ref{eq:linearconnectionnabla1}) is satisfied.
 Analogously, the existence of connection (\ref{eq:Q-Sconnection1}) with arbitrary coefficients $a,b \in \mathbb{R}$, $a\ne b$, can be proven, but for simpler calculation purposes, we chose $a=-b=\frac{1}{2}$. \begin{theorem} Let $(\mathcal{M}, G=g+F)$ be a generalized Riemannian manifold and $\overset{g}{\nabla}$ be a Levi-Civita connection of symmetric part $g$.
 Then there exists a unique linear connection $\overset{1}{\nabla}$ given with equation